 3. Use the Layers Palette to select paths within a group.

 Instead of constantly grouping and ungrouping, you can easily select an individual path or shape in the Layers palette and change whatever you want (fill, stroke, etc) without ungrouping anything.
-This not only saves you a little bit of time, it keeps your shapes aligned the way you want them.
+This not only saves you a little bit of time, but it also keeps your shapes aligned the way you want them.
 To select an individual path, click on the circle icon in the corresponding path sublayer. (this is also a good way to FIND paths)

 4. Learn to “Lock” shapes for selection purposes.

 A lot of times I find myself stacking shapes and paths on top of each other to achieve the effect I want.
 Sometimes it can be frustrating when trying to select paths at different depths in this case.
-An easy way to help your stacked selection woes is to lock the shapes you don’t want to select.
+An easy way to help your stacked selection woes is to lock the shapes you don't want to select.
 You can do this by hitting Control + 2 (PC) or Command + 2 (Mac). instead of right clicking on the top shape and navigating to “Select Next Object Below,” just lock the top shape and you can select the one below every time with one click.
 You can also find Lock in the Object menu at the top, and as an Icon (above) in the Layers palette.
+You can use the selection process which you find easy and convenient to use.

 5. “Detach” tools that you use on a regular basis.